 PLA schools were required to submit school reform plans and were eligible to compete for Federal School Improvement Grant Funds (SIG 1003(g) under Federal Regulation).

-The tabs below contain a list of PLA schools and links to their school websites.
+The tabs below contain a list of identified schools that are currently implementing school reform plans.